laanayabdrzak/laanayabdrzak.github.io/_posts/2016-04-02-Android-Performances-Impoving-App-Quality.md

 - Be mindful of the overhead of enums (a single reference to an enum constant occupy **4 bytes**)

-## Patterns for Memory

-- Do not allocate inside the draw path

-- Use specialized collections instead of JDK collections when appropriate (SparseArray)

 ## Patterns to avoid memory leaks

 - Don't leak **contexts** in inner classes